-- Remove Cartridge fuse #15 in the Power Distribution Center labeled Ignition-Off Draw (IOD). - Store the removed IOD fuse in the Power Distribution Center location #11 labeled "IOD Storage."
+- Remove Cartridge fuse #J13 in the Power Distribution Center (PDC) labeled Ignition-Off Draw (IOD) and store it in a safe location within the PDC. - Or, disconnect the negative cable from the battery.

-- Or, disconnect the negative cable from the battery. - Anytime you store your vehicle, or keep it out of service (i.e., vacation) for two weeks or more, run the air conditioning system at idle for about five minutes in the fresh air and high blower setting.
+• Anytime you store your vehicle, or keep it out of service (i.e., vacation) for two weeks or more, run the air conditioning system at idle for about five minutes in the fresh air and high blower setting.
 This will ensure adequate system lubrication to minimize the possibility of compressor damage when the system is started again.